riavanitesh/Final-Project/README.md

 •	Average listing Price

-We also have Covid-19 Data:
+We also have Covid-19 Data: Collected from https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State

 •	submission_date	state